Top 14 Vital Security Awareness Training Topics for 2024

 9. Remote Work Risks

-Employee awareness is the first line of defense against these risks.
+Cybersecurity awareness training is the first line of defense against these risks.
 When employees understand the potential pitfalls of remote work and the best practices for mitigating them, they become a crucial component of an organization’s cybersecurity strategy.

 10. Social engineering